 From the Roma Termini train station, Monti is a 15-minute walk or one stop away on the B-line metro.
 If you’re staying in the Vatican neighborhood, a 20-minute ride on the 64 or 40 bus will bring you near Monti.
 For more help, check out our video about how to use the Roman Bus System.

 Top Colosseum Tours

 Not ready to book a tour?
-Check out our Colosseum Guide for more info.
+Find out why a Colosseum tour is worth it.

 Rome’s historical and eclectic Monti neighborhood has plenty for you to explore.
 Here are a few suggestions for what to do as you walk around the area.
 For a more comprehensive list, see our top things to do near Monti and Termini.